-Tooth pain and throbbing can be stopped -- although it's not always a quick fix, depending on the underlying cause.
-Common culprits responsible for tooth pain or throbbing include root sensitivity, cavities, trauma, gum disease and referred pain from sinus problems.
-Specific signs and symptoms associated with these conditions help determine the cause of your discomfort.
-Your dentist will typically ask a series of questions, perform some tests and evaluate x-rays to pinpoint the cause of your pain and the best treatment options.
+Tooth pain and throbbing can be stopped.
+The most common causes of tooth pain or throbbing are root sensitivity, cavities, trauma, gum disease and pain from sinus problems.
+Specific signs and symptoms associated with these conditions help determine the cause of the pain and throbbing.
+Your dentist will ask you a series of questions, perform some tests and evaluate x-rays to pinpoint the cause of your discomfort and the best treatment options.

 Cavities and Trauma

-Dentists check for nerve damage within a tooth by performing tests, such as tapping on the tooth, applying pressure to the tooth, temperature testing and x-ray examination.
-If the tooth is infected, the dentist may prescribe an antibiotic and a painkiller for short-term pain relief.
-Long-term pain relief requires a root canal or pulling the tooth.
+Your dentist will determine if the nerve in the tooth is infected by performing a test, such as tapping on the tooth, applying pressure to the tooth, temperature testing or x-ray examination.
+If the tooth is infected, the dentist may prescribe antibiotics and painkillers for short-term pain relief.
+Long-term pain relief requires a root canal or extraction.

-Teeth with partially exposed root surfaces are usually sensitive to some combination of touch, cold air, acidic foods, sweet foods, and hot or cold foods or beverages.
-The root surface contains microscopic pores that allow sensations to reach the nerve inside the tooth, triggering pain.
-Desensitizing toothpaste often helps with this type of sensitivity by blocking these pores to prevent the transmission of sensation from the tooth surface to the nerve.
-It may take 2 to 3 weeks of using the toothpaste before tooth sensitivity decreases.
+Teeth with exposed root surfaces are usually sensitive to 1 or more of the following: touch, cold air, acidic foods, sticky foods, and hot or cold foods or beverages.
+The root surface contains several microscopic pores that allow sensations to reach the nerves inside the tooth, causing sensitivity.

-Some toothpastes are more abrasive than others and may cause your teeth to be more sensitive.
-Toothpastes labeled as whitening, brightening or tartar control might be abrasive.
-Ask your dentist to recommend a toothpaste that's best for you.
+Some toothpastes are more abrasive and may cause your teeth to be more sensitive.
+These usually have labels that have words such as whitening, brightening, smoker’s toothpaste or tartar control.
+Ask your dentist to recommend a toothpaste that's right for you.